 I’ve written about understanding your team’s sources of stress before.
 Make no mistake, lack of support from you, as their leader, is one of them.

 Supporting your team is so important to making them feel safe.
-Not in the way that a parent might, but by taking away their feelings of vulnerability.
+You want to take away their feelings of vulnerability.
 You want to support your team by removing the thought that:

 “It’s all up to me and I don’t know if I’m capable of doing it.”